Self-deception

 Self-deceptions in climate change

 Climate change, together with the closely related environmental harms of ocean acidification, ocean warming and sea-level rise are causing huge damage to the planet.
-And the pollution from the burning of fossil fuels kills millions of people each year.
+And the air pollution from the burning of fossil fuels kills millions of people each year.
 Yet many people have deceived themselves into the belief that we can keep on the way we are going, that climate change is either not happening or has nothing to do with emissions and other of mankind's activities.
 (Another page on this site gives strong reasons for accepting the reality of what climate science is telling us.)

 Deluded Australian prime ministers